-- 5.1 Responsibility for ensuring Prevent Duty lies with the GBS Chief Executive Officer. - 5.2 Responsibility for the Safeguarding Policy, prevent risk assessment and action plan lies with the Managing Director supported by the Campus Leads.
+- 5.1 Responsibility for ensuring Prevent Duty lies with the GBS Director of Operations. - 5.2 Responsibility for the Safeguarding Policy, prevent risk assessment and action plan lies with the Director of Operations supported by the Campus Leads.
 Their duties are to ensure delivery of an effective risk assessment/ action plan and up to date policy that fully comply with and meet the Prevent requirements. - 5.3 It is the responsibility of all GBS staff to be aware of GBS Safeguarding Policy and associated documents.
 Staff will be provided with training and briefings.
 All staff should be familiar with GBS' procedures and protocols for safeguarding the welfare of students and young people.
-Staff have a duty to report any student protection of welfare concerns to their designated Campus Safeguarding and Prevent Lead.
+Staff have a duty to report any student protection of welfare concerns to the GBS Malta Director of Operations.